Drive sales on autopilot with ecommerce-focused features

 Benefits of guest checkouts for shoppers include:

-Another tactic you can use to convert data-conscious customers is adding options to use Google, Facebook, or Apple credentials to continue.
+Another tactic you can use to convert data-conscious customers is adding signup options using Google, Facebook, or Apple credentials.

-Etsy is an example of a brand that does guest checkout and sign-in options well.
-Its checkout popup provides options to Continue as a guest, Sign in or register, Continue with Google, Continue with Facebook, and Continue with Apple:
+Chubbies is an example of a brand that does guest checkout and sign-in options well.
+It provides options to check out as a guest, sign in, and sign up with social media:

 “Social login options like Google, Facebook, and Apple provide the convenience of guest checkout while capturing valuable customer data.
 It makes sense to offer these alongside traditional guest checkout to maximize conversion rates and collect contact information for future marketing campaigns.”